macoto00/Frontend-Developer-Code-Lessons/HTML Topics/Topics/Topic 3/README.md

-# HTML Topic 3 - Complex HTML Website
+# HTML Topic 3 - Simple HTML Website

 Everything together, like when a cat and a dog were cooking a cake.